public-awesome/stargaze/x/globalfee/spec/01_state.md

   repeated string methods = 2;
 }
 ```
-ContractAuthorization is used to store the configuration for contract addresses which can have zero gas operations.
+ContractAuthorization is used to store the configuration for contract addresses which can have zero gas fees operations.
 The methods are individual msg operations which benefit from zero gas. e.g `mint`, `burn`.

 `*` value can be used in the configuration to enable all methods of the contract to be gas free

 Storage keys:

 * ContractAuthorization: 0x01 | ContractAddress -> ProtocolBuffer(ContractAuthorization)

+This state can be updated via [MsgSetContractAuthorization](./02_messages.md#msgsetcontractauthorization) & [MsgRemoveContractAuthorization](./02_messages.md#msgremovecontractauthorization) by whitelisted addresses or via governance